Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Risks associated with anaesthesia, such as bleeding, infection, or other complications.

-Radiation therapy is a common treatment option for thyroid cancer in Singapore, but it can also have side effects.
+Radiation therapy is a common treatment option administered by thyroid cancer specialists in Singapore, but it can also have side effects.
 Here are some potential side effects of radiation therapy for thyroid cancer:

 • Fatigue or tiredness: Radiation therapy can cause fatigue, which may persist for weeks or months after treatment.